Sue

 Positive feelings in mind, body and soul

-Sue is now 61 and continues to hone her knowledge and skills to deliver safe and effective movement sessions for everyone who arrives on the mat.
+Sue is now in her 60’s and continues to hone her knowledge and skills to deliver safe and effective movement sessions for everyone who arrives on the mat.
 She specialises in the over 40’s population and teaches group classes and private classes in clients’ homes.

 At Rest & Restore, Sue’s focus is:

-Movement with good physical alignment and natural flow;
+Easeful movement with optimal physical alignment and natural flow;

 Every class will finish with some stillness to connect mind & body to heart & soul.
 You will leave the session walking taller, feeling stronger and happier!

-Starting each day with a grateful thought and a loving greeting to her dog and cat companions Marli and Willow.
+Starting each day with a grateful thought and a loving greeting to her dog Marli

 Enjoying an afternoon nap or baking a cake